ikbal-nayem/linux-assistant/README.md

 # linux-assistant
-A voice assistant created using google API.
+A voice assistant using google API.